lludwig/my-affiliate-link/readme.txt

 == Changelog ==

+= 1.0.8 =
+ * Fixed minor bugs and tested with PHP 8 or higher
 = 1.0.7 =
  * Added support to allow for different seperator of the child tag.
 Either '-' or now '/' between merchant and child, which will allow more flexability with services like ClickMeter which allows for '-' in their links.
 = 1.0.6 =